h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jun 24: Russian sources report that Ukrainian USVs are being used to launch quadcopter FPV drones which actively hunt Russian mobile air defence teams in Crimea, in support of the Ukrainian mid-range strike campaign.

+Jun 26: Ukrainian SBU raid on the Zaliv shiupyard near Kerch struck two Russian Pr.15310 cable-laying vessels *Volga* and *Vyatka* with OWA-UAVs.
+The  CNF22 cargo-passenger ferry *Petropavlovsk* was also hit.

 ...To be continued.

 ____________________________________________________